crancurello/immersion-day-core-services/tutorials/AutoScaling.md

 1.5\.
 On the Choose Instance Type page, select a **t2.micro** for your instance.
 Choose **Next: Configure details**.

 1.6\.
-On the Choose Instance Type page, select a **t2.micro** for your instance.
-Choose **Next: Configure details**.

-1.7\.
 On the Configure Details page, do the following:

 •	For **Name**, type `WebServers` for your launch configuration.